-The program is currently accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) within the specialty of Rehabilitation Counseling.
+The program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) within the specialty of Rehabilitation Counseling.
 Previously, the program was accredited by CORE and merged with the CACREP in 2017.
-CACREP currently oversees the standards required of all certified rehabilitation counselor education programs throughout the United States.
+CACREP oversees the standards required of all accredited rehabilitation counselor education programs throughout the United States.